 Deutscher Fachverlag meets all costs arising in connection with the operation and administration of the Foundation.
 Members of the Council, Board of Trustees and Board of Directors perform their duties on a non-remunerated basis.

-Since its establishment in 1988, the Wilhelm Lorch Foundation has awarded prizes equivalent to total funding of 1.598.264 Euro (as at May 2017), and has thus made a major contribution to the task of providing training and further training opportunities for young and up-and-coming talents from the textile industry in the widest sense of the term.
+Since its establishment in 1988, the Wilhelm Lorch Foundation has awarded prizes equivalent to total funding of around 1,93 m.
+Euro (as at July 2020), and has thus made a major contribution to the task of providing training and further training opportunities for young and up-and-coming talents from the textile industry in the widest sense of the term.

 Prizes are awarded at the TextilWirtschaft "Forum", an event staged each year in Heidelberg by Deutscher Fachverlag, to which top names from the garment industry and fashion business are invited.
 Having the presentation ceremony at such a high-profile event means that prizewinners are given exposure throughout the industry, the persons who gather in Heidelberg being influential figures from all sectors of the fashion business, retail trade and textile industry research.